- What are the latest versions of the instructor materials for the Certification and Renewal Testing Courses?

 When teaching a CPS Course, there are times when students fail the written exams or a skills evaluation.
 This situation should be handled delicately in order to preserve their privacy and avoid any possible embarrassment or ridicule for the student.
 The instructor team should discuss what they will do in advance of the class, at their pre-course meeting, so everyone on the instructor team is on the same page.
 Upon receiving a failing grade, the LI should talk with the student in private about their scores and discuss their options for the rest of the class.
 Though they did not pass, they likely still learned a great deal and can support CPS efforts in their community.

 Whatever the choice the student selects, grades are confidential and the team must be careful not to single them out.

 The instructor team is encouraged to teach as much as they can hands-on in the vehicle.
-For courses with a great logistical set up, lots of vehicles, and a variety of child restraints, this is definitely doable and a great way to meet the needs of many adult learners.
+For courses with a great logistical setup, lots of vehicles, and a variety of child restraints, this is definitely doable and a great way to meet the needs of many adult learners.
 If you are teaching a course at a site with some restrictions, such as having to go out into a parking lot that is far away, or you have only a few available vehicles (belt system types), you may need to go over the slides and then move out to the vehicles, teaching in the more conventional way.